MOUNTAINEERS IS BACK!

 WHO CAN BE A MOUNTAINEER?

-Middle and high schoolers who love being outside, challenging themselves in new ways, meeting new friends, and learning interesting things about the places they visit.
-Participants have the opportunity to grow an appreciation for the environment, develop self-esteem, share their spirit for adventure, and experience teamwork, friendship, and a sense of community through memorable wilderness experiences.
+Anyone ages 10-15 who loves being outside, challenging themselves in new ways, meeting new friends, and learning interesting things about the places they visit.
+Participants have the opportunity to develop an appreciation for helping the environment, develop self-esteem, share their spirit for adventure, and experience teamwork, friendship, and a sense of community through memorable wilderness experiences.

 WHAT IS THE PROGRAM SCHEDULE?